DarkHorse - Breaches Are Expensive; DarkHorse Isn't. VDPs.

 No. You are simply inviting people to responsibly report security issues to you.
 In some cases, running a VDP does cause an influx of reports (such as when running a public VDP), as some individuals may be encouraged by the presence of a VDP to practice their ability to identify security issues, etc. However, this isn't cause for alarm - if anything, it's a cause for celebration, as these persons are doing the work pro-bono... providing an extremely valuable service, at no additional cost.

 Not much.
-If you expect 100 or fewer reports per year, your annual cost would be about a dollar per day.
+If you expect 100 or fewer reports per year, your annual cost would be couple dollars per day.
 We've really done everything we can to make this as automated as possible, so that we can (1) give it away for low-use organizations; and (2) charge the lowest rates on the market to make it affordable to everyone.
-Our rate for VDPs is a mere $5 per report - which is significantly cheaper than any other option on the market right now.
+Our rate for VDPs is a mere $7 per report - which is significantly cheaper than any other option on the market right now.

 A self-managed program is one where you manage all the aspects of the program by yourself.
 This could be as extensive as not using a platform at all, or even using a platform, but not getting any support in terms of how the program should be managed.
 You kind of just have to figure it out for yourself.
 There is one platform where this is pretty common.